jqmcginnis/vessel_graph_pipeline/README.md

 # VesselGraph Generation and Statistics

-This prepository hosts all source code and utility scripts for the generation of statistical evaluation of the VesselGraph.
+This prepository hosts source code for an automated voreen-based pipeline covering graph generation, post processing, atlas annotation and statistical analysis.

 ## Workflow